 5. Heard the parties and perused the documents on record.
-The Appellant is an LT industrial consumer initially.
-The Appellant contended that his activity is processing of Ready-Mix Concrete.
-The Respondent has sanctioned load under 'Industrial' tariff category for the activity of RMC plants, and was billed rightly under Industrial tariff category from the date of release of connection.
-An RMC plant means, ready-mix concrete plant in which concrete is manufactured in a batch plant according to a set engineered mix design.
+The Appellants are LT industrial consumers initially.
+The Appellants contended that their activities are processing of Ready-Mix Concrete.
+The Respondent has sanctioned load under 'Industrial' tariff category for the activity of RMC plants and was billed rightly under Industrial tariff category from the date of release of connection.
+RMC plant means, ready-mix concrete plant in which concrete is manufactured in a batch plant according to a set engineered mix design.
 RMC is 'ready to use the cement concrete', material of predetermined mixture of cement, sand, water, and aggregates.
 This is a process industry.
 The product of 'RMC' is being supplied at different sites as per demand and requirement of the purchaser.
-The Appellant is not directly in construction activities but only the supplier of RMC product.
-Hence, the activity of the Appellant is industrial and not commercial.
+The Appellants are not directly in construction activities but only the supplier of RMC product.
+Hence, the activity of the Appellants is industrial and not commercial.

 6. The Respondent contended that the mere process of crushing, pumping, mixing, and lifting do not make the process industrial.
 If the process does not produce an end product different from its raw material, it cannot be termed as an industrial process.
-RMC plant is a part and parcel of its own construction sites, or construction sites of its vendor/partners, and hence the activity of the Appellant is commercial activity.
+RMC plant is a part and parcel of its own construction sites, or construction sites of its vendor/partners, and hence the activity of the Appellants is commercial activity.

 7. The main point of disagreement between the parties relates to whether the activity of production of RMC material is covered under "Industrial" activity or "Commercial" activity.
 The parties have partly based their argument on the issue as to whether the said activity is an internal activity (whereby the product is used by the producers themselves) or an external activity which supplies the product to other parties.
-The Appellant has argued it is producing the product (RMC) for other parties with whom it has entered into an agreement, and therefore the process is external and should be categorized under "Industrial".
+The Appellants have argued it is producing the product (RMC) for other parties with whom it has entered into an agreement, and therefore the process is external and should be categorized under "Industrial".
 On the other hand, the Respondent has argued that this activity is an internal activity, as the product is used for their own business, whether it is for supplying to other parties or not.